david-pitre-csiq/PowerShell-Scripts/Set-LmCompatibilityLevel/README.md

 ## Security Note

-This script directly manages Windows NTLM authentication behavior by setting `LmCompatibilityLevel`.
+This script directly manages Windows NTLM authentication behaviour by setting `LmCompatibilityLevel`.
 Enabling this key to level 5 strengthens authentication security by blocking NTLMv1, but may cause compatibility issues with:

 * Legacy applications that only support NTLMv1